Tanzania: Official and widely spoken languages

 language tanzania

-Around 10% of Tanzanians are proficient in English, making it less common in rural areas but essential in cities8.
+Around 10% of Tanzanians are proficient in English, making it less common in rural areas but essential in cities.
 This language reflects the country’s colonial past and its modern aspirations.
 It’s a tool for global communication, helping Tanzania engage with the world.

 Role in Trade and International Relations

 English is the language of choice for foreign trade and diplomacy.
-It ensures smooth communication with international partners, boosting economic growth8.
+It ensures smooth communication with international partners, boosting economic growth.
 In tourism, English helps visitors navigate the country, making it a key part of the industry.

 English’s role is pivotal in positioning Tanzania on the world stage.
 It bridges the gap between local traditions and international advancements, making it a cornerstone of the country’s progress.